 This post will show you why asynchronous communication, when combined with the right team collaboration platform, can increase your company’s efficiency.

 Freedom to reply when you're available: Say hello to asynchronous communication 👋🏻

 Asynchronous communication is basically the type of communication where the receiver of the message responds only when they are available, which usually occurs when we communicate via email or messaging apps.

 Synchronous communication, on the other hand, implies communicating with synchrony (e.g. live conversations, over the phone, face-to-face or online meetings).
 The problem?
 Constant communication can be tiring and counterproductive.

-The publication “Collaborative Overload” states that employees spend around 80% of their working hours answering calls, messages and participating in meetings, which leaves very little time for daily strategic tasks.
+The publication “Collaborative Overload” states that employees spend around 80% of their working hours answering calls, messages and participating in meetings, which leaves very little time for daily tasks.
 That’s where asynchronous communications comes into the picture.

 Being online is different than being available

 People have always communicated asynchronously in their personal lives.
-However, this communication format gained popularity because of simple aspect: it distinguishes being online from being available.
+However, this communication format gained popularity because of a simple aspect: it distinguishes being online from being available.
 By doing so, asynchronous communication increases the productivity and efficiency of high-performance teams because it reduces interruptions in remote work.